davidad/davidad.github.io/source/_posts/2014-04-22-an-osi-layer-model-for-the-21st-century.markdown

-In cases 3 and 4, this layer has to maintain some state, holding session keys or message keys, and the Axolotl ratchet is a little complicated; but this layer does not have to worry about the verification of identity (which will be provided on a higher layer) or integrity (which will be provided by a lower layer).
+In cases 3 and 4, this layer has to maintain some state, holding session keys or message keys, and the Axolotl ratchet is a little complicated; but this layer does not have to worry about the verification of identity (which will be provided on a higher layer, by services such as [keybase.io](https://keybase.io) or using pronounceable hash fingerprints) or integrity (which will be provided by a lower layer).

 <a name="Non-Repudiation"></a>
 ##Non-Repudiation and/or Repudiation layer